 It has clusters of bright yellow puffball flowers on the ends of the branches from December to February, which attract insects to the garden.
 These are followed by bunches of long narrow pods.

-An attractive Acacia for small gardens planted in sun or semi-shade.
+An attractive Acacia for small gardens.
+Plant in full sun or semi-shade.

 Attracts birds and insects to the garden.

 Size 1.5 to 3m